fregnault/pytdm/README.md

  - There is ongoing work in inserting the TDm in a dbl file of a static grid with the PLUTO simulation

+# Acknowlegdments

+The `pyPLUTO.py` was written by A. Strugarek, B. Perri and V. Réville.